ICTASL/capacity-building/students/career_guidance/career_paths/6-DevOps_Engineer.md

 **Common Responsibilities:** Assisting senior DevOps engineers in automating tasks, writing scripts, managing infrastructure as code, setting up monitoring, troubleshooting build and deployment issues, participating in on-call rotations, documenting processes.

 **Expected Initial Salary Ranges:** Entry-level salaries for DevOps Engineers are generally competitive due to the high demand.
-In the US, starting salaries can range from $70,000 to $100,000 per year, depending on location, company, and specific skills.
+In the US, starting salaries can range from 20,625,500 LKR to 29,465,000 LKR per year, depending on location, company, and specific skills.
 In other regions, adjust according to local market conditions.

 ### Portfolio Building Tips: